whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/repo_philosophy.md

 They help users understand the workflow, but they should not become the lab’s de facto template source.

+Some examples, such as `examples/klim2019_tdp43kd/`, may also develop into continuing worked examples that support later downstream workflow layers.
+Even in those cases, they remain examples rather than the reusable template source for new projects.

 ## What the repo should not become

 This repo should not become: